IanMadd/academic/content/portfolio/Data_Tables.md

 ```
 <br>
 Notice that the previous command uses the combine function, **c()**, to list the different rows that will be printed.
-Without the combine function R will print the 3rd row for columns 5 through 8, like this:
+Without the combine function, R will print the 3rd row for columns 5 through 8, like this:
 ```
 > MTCarsDT[3,5:8]